tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Spend a recovery to create a bloodred sniveling goblin (using the baseline stats, actions, and player control for a ranger’s [animal companion](../Character-Rules/Companions.md) of your level except that its hit points equal your recovery roll).
 The goblin lasts until the end of the battle.

 **Quirk:** Enjoys having lackeys to boss around.

 ---

+#### Hallowed Grail

+1/Level

+When an ally dies, permanently spend a recovery and roll a d20.
+On a 16+, that ally returns to life and has 1 hp; otherwise, that ally returns to life at the end of the battle with 0 hp.

+**Quirk:** Prone to moments of paralyzing doubt.

+---

+### Epic

+#### Blessed Vessel

+1/Day

+Spend a recovery to draw the attention of the forces of light to you as you make a plea.
+Reroll an advantages roll made for a positive relationship with a deific figure.

+**Quirk:** Tells the truth.

+---